Cold War: Space Race

-On the nuclear weapons front, the United States and the USSR pursued nuclear rearmament and developed long-range weapons with which they could strike the territory of the other.
+On the nuclear weapons front, the United States and the Soviet Union pursued nuclear rearmament and developed long-range weapons with which they could strike the territory of the other.
 In August 1957, the Soviets successfully launched the world's first intercontinental ballistic missile (ICBM), and in October they launched the first Earth satellite, Sputnik 1.
+This led to what became known as the Sputnik crisis.
+The Central Intelligence Agency described the orbit of Sputnik 1 as a "stupendous scientific achievement" and concluded that the USSR had likely perfected an intercontinental ballistic missile (ICBM) capable of reaching 'any desired target with accuracy'.

 The launch of Sputnik inaugurated the Space Race.
-This led to the Apollo Moon landings by the United States, which astronaut Frank Borman later described as "just a battle in the Cold War."
+This led to a series of historic space exploration milestones, and most notably the Apollo Moon landings from 1969 by the United States, which astronaut Frank Borman later described as "just a battle in the Cold War."
+The public's reaction in the Soviet Union was mixed.
+The Soviet government limited the release of information about the lunar landing, which affected the reaction.
+A portion of the populace did not give it any attention, and another portion was angered by it.
 A major Cold War element of the Space Race was satellite reconnaissance, as well as signals intelligence to gauge which aspects of the space programs had military capabilities.
+The Soviet Salyut programme, conducted in the 1970s and 1980s, put a crewed space station in long term orbit; two of the successful installations to the station were covers for secret military Almaz reconnaissance stations: Salyut 3, and Salyut 5.

+During the whole duration of the cold war, the US and the USSR represented the largest and dominant space powers of the world.
+Despite their fierce competition, both nations signed international space treaties in the 1960s which would limit the militarization of space.

+The first research of anti-satellite weapon technology also came about during this period.

-Later, however, the US and USSR pursued some cooperation in space as part of détente, such as Apollo–Soyuz.
+Later, the US and USSR pursued some cooperation in space as part of détente, notably the Apollo–Soyuz orbital rendezvous and docking.